ZizouHe/reading-notes/contents/stat.md

 4. On Constructing Confidence Region for Model Parameters in Stochastic Gradient Descent via Batch Means
 5. A Fully Online Approach for Covariance Matrices Estimation of Stochastic Gradient Descent Solutions
 6. Uncertainty Quantification for Online Learning and Stochastic Approximation via Hierarchical Incremental Gradient Descent
+7. Acceleration of Stochastic Approximation by Averaging
+8. Statistical Inference for the Population Landscape via Moment Adjusted Stochastic Gradients